0xMiden/miden-faucet/docs/src/getting-started/quick-start.md

   --amount 1000
 ```

-This solves the PoW challenge and mints a public P2ID note.
-(The legacy `miden-faucet mint` subcommand is removed.)
+Although the command is named `mint`, in technical terms it makes a request to the faucet, solves the PoW challenge and creates a public P2ID note.

 ### Via Web Interface (if frontend is enabled)